joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

   console.log("Booom!
 You are connected");
 });
 ```
 > > Connecting to the database.

 ![](./assets/boom.png)

 If all has worked correctly, you should see the following message in the terminal: `Booom!
 You are connected`.

 If you see an error, check the database name, username, and password are correct.
+Also, check you've run the database script (covered above), we need the university_web database to be created before we can connect.

 If you are still having problems, ask for help.

 **[Click here to see the solutions](https://github.com/joeappleton18/WEB-AND-DATABASE-SYSTEMS/tree/master/week-10/solutions/exercise_1_0)**